yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS student guide - Enterprise-class networking in Azure.md

 -   How will you address the requirement that all Internet traffic be directed through Woodgrove's security appliance (intrusion prevention/detection)?

+**Prepare**

 Directions: With all participants at your table:

-1. Identify any customer needs that are not addressed with the proposed solution
+1. Identify any customer needs that are not addressed with the proposed solution.

-2. Identify the benefits of your solution
+2. Identify the benefits of your solution.

-3. Determine how you will respond to the customer’s objections
+3. Determine how you will respond to the customer's objections.

 Prepare a 15-minute chalk-talk style presentation to the customer.

 ## Step 3: Present the solution

 **Outcome**

 Present a solution to the target customer audience in a 15-minute chalk-talk format.

-Time frame: 30 minutes
+Timeframe: 30 minutes

 **Presentation**

 Directions:

-1. Pair with another table
+1. Pair with another table.

-2. One table is the Microsoft team and the other table is the customer
+2. One table is the Microsoft team and the other table is the customer.

-3. The Microsoft team presents their proposed solution to the customer
+3. The Microsoft team presents their proposed solution to the customer.

-4. The customer makes one of the objections from the list of objections
+4. The customer makes one of the objections from the list of objections.

-5. The Microsoft team responds to the objection
+5. The Microsoft team responds to the objection.

-6. The customer team gives feedback to the Microsoft team
+6. The customer team gives feedback to the Microsoft team.

-7. Tables switch roles and repeat Steps 2–6
+7. Tables switch roles and repeat Steps 2-6.

 ##  Wrap-up

-Time frame: 15 minutes
+Timeframe: 15 minutes

-Directions: Tables reconvene with the larger group to hear the facilitator or SME share the preferred solution for the case study.
+Directions: Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.

 ##  Additional references